Tie Down your roof items- canoe, kayak, ladders etc- for safety and comfort.

-The small roof on the Toyota Prius dictates that your canoe, kayak, ladder, or other long roof-top carry item be secured front and back.
-Your roof racks are only about 30 inches apart.
+Due ot the small roof on your Prius, your roof racks are only about 30 inches apart.
+This dictates that your canoe, kayak, ladder, or other long roof-top carry item be secured front and back.
 What’s the leverage when your canoe or kayak or other long roof item gets hit by a wind gust, or turbulence from a semi trailer in a rain storm.
-We know- we’ve had a canoe that WAS tied down in front pulled loose and with broken gunwales and punctured fiberglass when a truck blew by us.\\
+We know- we’ve had a canoe that WAS tied down in front pulled loose from a truck gust.
+The roof rack held tight, so the gust broke the gunwales and punctured fiberglass when the truck blew by us.\\

 The Prius’ aerodynamic body does not have solid places to hook on.
 The frame does.
 Two small panels in front allow insertion of a tow hook that screws into the frame.
 This is how a tow truck pulls a Prius out of a ditch.
 Two small panels in the rear also have these tow screw-in holes.
 All four were used to tie down the car during transport from the factory give access to four threaded holes in the collision panels of the body frame.